yanatan16/yanatan16.github.io/races/fall-2020-boulder-skyline-challenge/index.markdown

 Then forward me ([jon@joneisen.me](mailto:jon@joneisen.me)) your PayPal receipt to register.
 Please put "Skyline Challenge" in the subject line!
 Also make sure the email includes your name, gender (M/F/NB), and preferred email (if different than the one you forward from).

 What do you get for your entry?
 A sticker!
 That's right.
 In addition to all the warm fuzzies you'll get from donating to help build and maintain local trails, you'll also receive a Boulder Skyline Traverse sticker designed by local artist [Anthony Cozzi](http://snowblinded.com).
 Sticker's will be ordered from local printer [StickerGiant](https://www.stickergiant.com).
 Distribution will be handled in a later email.

-## Leaderboard

-_Leaderboard link will be available on September 22._

-Results will be tracked for all competitors.
-We will have leaderboards for the skylines completed, double skylines completed, fastest FKT route runs, fastest average time (mininum 3 completions), and most time spent on the Skyline.

 ## Submitting Results